HospitalRun/hospitalrun-server/README.md

 </div>

 Node.js backend for [HospitalRun](http://hospitalrun.io/): free software for developing world hospitals.
+To contribute, follow the guidelines in this readme or alternatively ask for details on the community Slack channel: [#contributors](https://hospitalrun-slack.herokuapp.com).

 ---

-**Version 1.0.0-beta is no longer supported.
-Version 2 is currently under development.**

-- To contribute, follow the guidelines in the readme or alternatively ask for details on Slack channel [#contributors](https://hospitalrun-slack.herokuapp.com).
-- To use version 1.0.0-beta (not production ready) in a hospital facility, ask for support on Slack channel [#troubleshooting](https://hospitalrun-slack.herokuapp.com) or Spectrum channel [#support](https://spectrum.chat/hospitalrun).
+**This repository is for the HospitalRun v2 and it is currently under heavy development.
+If you are searching for the no longer supported version 1.0.0-beta, you can find it [here](https://github.com/HospitalRun/hospitalrun-server/tree/1.0.0-beta).**

 # Contributing

 Contributions are always welcome.
 Before contributing please read our [contributor guide](https://github.com/HospitalRun/hospitalrun-server/blob/master/.github/CONTRIBUTING.md).
+Then follow these steps:

-1. Fork this repository to your own GitHub account and then clone it to your local device
+1. [Fork](https://github.com/HospitalRun/hospitalrun-server/fork) this repository to your own GitHub account
+2. Clone it to your local machine
-2. Navigate to the cloned folder: `cd hospitalrun-server`
+3. Navigate to the cloned folder: `cd hospitalrun-server`
-3. Install the dependencies: `yarn`
+4. Install the dependencies: `npm install` or `yarn install`
-4. Run `yarn run dev` to build and watch for code changes
+5. Run `npm run dev` or `yarn dev` to build and watch for code changes:
+   - a development database will start on http://localhost:5984
+   - you can access its Admin interface on http://localhost:5984/_utils, `username: dev` and `password: dev`

+## Environment
+In order to run `hospitalrun-server`  you need to set the correct environment variables.
+Since [dotenv](https://www.npmjs.com/package/dotenv) is already included, it is just matter of renaming `.env.example` file to `.env`: this file include all of the mandatory defaults.

+## Database
+This project uses [pouchdb-server](https://www.npmjs.com/package/pouchdb-server) for development and you, as contributor, don't need to provide your own CouchDB instance.
+Upon first run of the `dev` script (`npm run dev` or `yarn dev`), a new `data` folder will be created inside the `./db` folder.
+The database credentials are: `username: dev` and `password: dev`.
+The file `./db/config.json` contains the DB's configuration: you can change it if you want, but please don't commit any changes to it.

+**Note: PouchDB-server is meant to be use only during development.
+Please don't deploy any production/testing HospitalRun instances on it.
+For production deployments please follow the deployment guide.**

+## Tests
+Every code additions or fixs on the existing code, has to be tested.
+This project uses [node-tap](https://node-tap.org/) as test runner.
+To run all tests use `npm run test` or `yarn test`.

 ## How to commit

 This repo uses [Conventional Commits](https://www.conventionalcommits.org/).
-[Commitizen](https://github.com/commitizen/cz-cli) is recommended for development.
-Once you have changes staged you can run `git cz` from the root directory in order to commit to the proper standards.
+[Commitizen](https://github.com/commitizen/cz-cli) is mandatory for making proper commits.
+Once you have staged your changes, can run `npm run commit` or `yarn commit` from the root directory in order to commit following our standards.

-Alternatively, if you are using NPM 5.2+ you can use [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) instead of installing globally:
-`npx git-cz`

 # Documentations
 ## Plugins